cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           When used in conjunction with 50/50 text components, it can help create a hierarchy of child pages or other content on the page, or can help feature a particular link over others.

+          The 25/75 image and text component is the only format where the format name, 25/75, refers to how each individual unit it laid out, not to how multiple units are laid out.

           #### When to use